w3c/wai-statements/README.md

 ### Installation as stand-alone

-To use the accessibility statement generator tool as a stand-alone to include into your own site you need to build the site once with Jekyll, see "[Installation as part of the WAI website](#installation-as-part-of-the-wai-website)".
+To use the accessibility statement generator tool as a stand-alone to include in your own site you need to build the site once with Jekyll, see "[Installation as part of the WAI website](#installation-as-part-of-the-wai-website)".

 Build the site:
 ```
 bundle exec jekyll build
 ```

-The complete site is build inside the `_site` folder and the generated files you need will be:
+The complete site is built inside the `_site` folder and the generated files you need will be:

 - HTML: `planning/statements/generator/index.html`

-    You will need all contents of `<div id="accstatement">` and link to required css and javascript below.
+    You will need all the contents of `<div id="accstatement">` and links to required css and javascript below.
 The rest is all WAI website material.

 - CSS: `content-images/wai-statements/generator.css`
 - JS: `content-images/wai-statements/generator.js`